shiningrain/AUTOTRAINER/Rebuttal/Rebuttal.md

 1. AutoTrainer gives the first formal definition of all these training problems and selects the proper parameters.

    None of existing works (e.g. [[21]],[[72]],[[90]]) has proposed formal definition for the training problems symptoms.
 One of our challenges is to summarize the formal definitions from existing works.
-This involves interviewing hundreds of researchers/engineers, paper summarizations and tons of experiments..
+This involves interviewing hundreds of researchers/engineers, paper summarizations and tons of experiments.

 2. AutoTrainer builds the connection between proposed solutions and existing problems